 The programme learning outcomes are attained by learners through the essential learnings acquired on completion of selected courses of study within a programme.
 The term 'course' is used to mean the individual courses of study that makes up the scheme of study for a programme.
 Course learning outcomes are specific to the learning for a given course of study related to a disciplinary or interdisciplinary/multi-disciplinary area.
 Some programmes of study are highly structured, with a closely laid down progression of compulsory/core courses to be taken at particular phases/stages of learning.
-Some programmes allow learners much more freedom to take a combination of courses of study according to the preferences of individual student that may be very different from the courses of study pursued by another student of the same programme.
+Some programmes allow learners much more freedom to take a combination of courses of study pursued by another student of the same programme.
 Course-level learning outcomes will be aligned to programme learning outcomes.